 (St. 410).
-Run by the brewmaster behind local craft beer label Riel, this place offers some truly delectable eats to accompany their bespoke ales.
-Our personal favourites are all their handmade Kampot pepper pasta dishes.
+Run by the brewmaster behind local craft beer label Riel, it offers some truly delectable eats to accompany their three bespoke ales.
+Our personal favourites are their handmade Kampot pepper pasta dishes.

 If you dream of sipping cocktails in the sumptuous surroundings of a five-star hotel or chic bar but don’t have the wallet to match, then don’t worry because Phnom Penh is the land of dreams.
-The renowned Happy hour at the exclusive Elephant Bar of the upscale Raffles Hotel Le Royal places it on the affordable list, with special deals between 4pm and 9pm daily.
+The renowned happy hour at the exclusive Elephant Bar of the upscale Raffles Hotel Le Royal places it on the affordable list, with special deals between 4pm and 9pm daily.

 The sundown tradition is popular across the capital, with many other venues boasting discounts on cocktails and beers.
 Look out for the happy hour symbol in our directory listings.

 Other mid-range venues where draught beers cost only $1.50, a glass of wine about $3.50 to $5 and a cocktail $3.50 to $5, include Score sports bar on St. 282, where sports fans can catch the match, game or fight on a huge screen that sits to the front of the large indoor area.

 KWest (Sisowath Quay) boasts a lively bar scene during the evenings with its ideal Riverside location adding to its popularity.
 The expert bar team is renowned for mixing delicious cocktails and there’s a varied selection of wines.

 of ale drinking, the state-of-the-art Himawari Microbrewery (Sisowath Quay) is the first and only microbrewery launched inside a hotel in Cambodia.
-The beers start at $7 for a pint, with master brewer Neo Say Wee ensuring his four different beers will quench the thirst of every customer.
+The beers start at $7 for a pint, with master brewer Neo Say Wee ensuring his four different labels will quench the thirst of every customer.

 Phnom Penh isn’t short of places to enjoy a cocktail with a view, and Eclipse Sky Bar (Monivong Blvd.) is one of the very best.
 This can come at a price, of course, with cocktails starting at $5.
 But watching the sun set on the city from one of it’s tallest buildings is well worth splashing the cash.